 There is nothing more devastating than the loss of a loved one.
 Although, such a loss can feel even more tragic when it is caused by another person’s negligent or reckless actions.
 If you lost someone you love due to another person’s actions, you may have a right to compensation through a wrongful death lawsuit.

 At Slater & Zurz, we understand that no amount of money will make up for the loss of a family member.
 But compensation may help you and your family move past this tragedy by achieving justice on behalf of your loved one.
 It can also provide the financial security that was lost by your loved one’s death.
-Our Cleveland wrongful death attorneys are steadfast in our commitment to those who have lost a family member due to negligence.
+Our Cleveland wrongful death lawyers are steadfast in our commitment to those who have lost a family member due to negligence.
 We fight tirelessly to ensure the at-fault party is held responsible for their actions and get closure for our clients and their families.

-Our attorneys handle wrongful death cases on a contingency fee basis, meaning you and your family will not have to pay any up-front fees for capable legal representation.
+Our lawyers handle wrongful death cases on a contingency fee basis, meaning you and your family will not have to pay any up-front fees for capable legal representation.
 Instead, we receive a portion of the total award when we successfully recover damages on your behalf.
 If we don’t recover, you owe us nothing.

 Wrongful Death Cases We Handle